 - 12.1 Visit Leaders should ensure coaches, buses and their drivers are hired from a reputable company that has a Public Service Vehicle (PSV) Operator's Licence; adequate breakdown and emergency procedures and that can adequately manage any disability access requirements.
 Hired drivers of such vehicles are not required to hold an Enhanced Disclosure for Regulated Activity since they are not undertaking the work on a regular basis. - 12.2 Minibus drivers must be competent and work within the law.
-There are licensing, driver hours, towing, maintenance/pre-use checks, Section 19 Permit, lone driving, and driving abroad issues to be considered (as set out in KAHSC Safety Series G11 Driving a Minibus). - 12.3 Transporting pupils in private cars requires careful consideration. - 12.4 A driving declaration should ask for (see Appendix 8): - 12.4.1 evidence that a vehicle to be used is roadworthy e.g. MOT certificate where applicable; - 12.4.2 evidence that the driver holds an appropriate and valid licence with no points; - 12.4.3 evidence of appropriate and valid insurance.
-Staff must have 'occasional business use' and check that it does cover conveying pupils in their professional care;
+There are licensing, driver hours, towing, maintenance/pre-use checks, Section 19 Permit, lone driving, and driving abroad issues to be considered (as set out in KAHSC Safety Series G11 Driving and Managing Minibuses).
+Drivers are reminded annually of their responsibility to advise us of any motoring convictions, medical conditions, or medicines they are taking (as they arise) if they might affect their approval to drive. - 12.3 Transporting pupils in private cars requires careful consideration. - 12.4 A driving declaration should ask for (see Appendix 8) and checked by the Visit Leader: - 12.4.1 evidence that a vehicle to be used is roadworthy e.g. MOT certificate where applicable; - 12.4.2 evidence that the driver holds an appropriate and valid licence with no points; - 12.4.3 evidence of appropriate and valid insurance.
+Staff must have 'occasional business use' and check that it does cover conveying pupils in their professional care; - 12.4.4 agreement that the driver understands their legal responsibility for the safety of pupils e.g. seatbelts, booster cushions, not overloading the vehicle, driving within the law etc. - 12.5 Vehicle drivers cannot drive and supervise pupils at the same time, therefore a judgement must be made regarding likely behaviour and individual needs of passengers.
+If direct supervision is deemed necessary, another adult must be appointed to this role and travel also. - 12.6 Keswick School has an occasional business use (OBU) motor insurance policy which covers our authorised staff only.
+A copy of everything drivers need about our insurance before driving is provided when they are given the Driver Declaration to complete.
+It is the responsibility of the Finance team to check our OBU policy exclusions annually on renewal to ensure our Driver Declaration includes everything relevant.